eduMFA/eduMFA/doc/policies/webui.rst

 This way he can change the links to e.g. internal documentation or ticketing systems.
 The new file could be called ``mytemplates/mybase.html``.

-This will only work with a valid subscription of privacyIDEA Enterprise Edition.
+This will only work with a valid subscription of eduMFA Enterprise Edition.

 .. note:: This policy is evaluated before login.
 So any realm or user setting will have no effect.
 But you can specify different baselines for different client IP addresses.

-If you want to adapt the privacyIDEA look and feel even more, read :ref:`customize`.
+If you want to adapt the eduMFA look and feel even more, read :ref:`customize`.

-(Since privacyIDEA 2.21)
+(Since eduMFA 2.21)

 .. index:: Customize menu
 .. _webui_custom_menu: